Blackout Drunk: Signs, Causes, and Dangers of Blackout Drinking

 The signs or symptoms of blackouts can be challenging to identify because people who black out are completely able to partake in complex behaviors.
 According to the NIAAA, people who black out may engage in conversations, drive automobiles, and perform other behaviors they can recall later–such as spending money, talking, or having unprotected sex.
 People don’t remember these behaviors because their memories are not transferred into their mind’s long-term storage.5,6

-Symptoms that may occur are similar to symptoms of intoxication and may include:
+Alcohol blackout symptoms that may occur are similar to symptoms of intoxication and may include:

 - Muscle spasms.